OfficeDev/open-xml-docs/docs/spreadsheet/how-to-insert-text-into-a-cell-in-a-spreadsheet.md

 api_type:
 - schema
 ms.assetid: 5ded6212-e8d4-4206-9025-cb5991bd2f80
-title: 'How to: Insert text into a cell in a spreadsheet document (Open XML SDK)' ms.suite: office
+title: 'How to: Insert text into a cell in a spreadsheet document' ms.suite: office

 ms.author: o365devx